braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 The "how" collectively summarizes how you'll create your Canvas and how you'll reach your users with your message.
 For example, in order for a message to be effective, you should optimize the timing of your messaging with regards to the time zones across your different users.

-Answering "how" also determines the cadence for sending a Canvas to your audience (such as once a week, biweekly, etc.), and which messaging channels to leverage for each Canvas that you build as described with the "where".
+Answering "how" also determines the cadence for sending a Canvas to your audience (such as once a week or biweekly), and which messaging channels to leverage for each Canvas that you build as described with the "where."

+## Example: Customer onboarding flow

+For example, let's say you're part of a marketing team at MovieCanon, a streaming services company, and in charge of creating an onboarding flow for new users of your app.
+By referencing the five W's, we could build out the Canvas in the following way.

+* **What**: Onboarding_Flow_MovieCanon
+* **Why**: Our goal is to keep users coming back and engaging with the app.
+* **When**: Action-based trigger (when a user opens the app)
+* **Who**: We're targeting users who are new
+* **Where**:
+* **How**:

 ## General tips